 For developers, the Android 2.0.1 platform is available as a downloadable component for the Android SDK.
 The downloadable platform includes a fully compliant Android library and system image, as well as a set of emulator skins, sample applications, and more.
 The downloadable platform includes no external libraries.

 To get started developing or testing against the Android 2.0.1 platform, use the Android SDK and AVD Manager tool to download the platform into your Android 1.6 or later SDK.
-For more information, see Exploring the SDK.

 For a list of new user features and platform highlights, see the Android 2.0 Platform Highlights document.

 The sections below provide notes about successive releases of the Android 2.0.1 platform component for the Android SDK, as denoted by revision number.
 To determine what revision(s) of the Android 2.0.1 platforms are installed in your SDK environment, refer to the "Installed Packages" listing in the Android SDK and AVD Manager.

 The system image included in the downloadable platform provides these built-in applications:

 New with 2.0.1 The Dev Tools app now includes a "Sync Tester" application to provide quick and easy testing of third-party sync adapters.